games24x7-opensource/starlink-ota/README.md

 [![License](https://img.shields.io/badge/license-Placeholder-blue.svg)](LICENSE.txt) <!-- Replace with your actual license badge -->

-An extended, self-hosted CodePush server designed for robust and scalable Over-the-Air (OTA) updates for mobile applications.
-This project builds upon the foundation of Microsoft's CodePush server, providing an AWS-centric backend implementation (DynamoDB, S3, Redis) while maintaining extensibility for other cloud providers.
+An extended, self-hosted starlink-ota server designed for robust and scalable Over-the-Air (OTA) updates for mobile applications.
+This project builds upon the foundation of Microsoft's starlink-ota server, providing an AWS-centric backend implementation (DynamoDB, S3, Redis) while maintaining extensibility for other cloud providers.
 It has been battle-tested in production environments, powering updates for applications like My11Circle.

 ![Architecture Overview](./docs/arch_overview.png)

 ## Overview

-This CodePush server allows developers to instantly deploy mobile application updates directly to users' devices without waiting for app store approvals.
+This starlink-ota server allows developers to instantly deploy mobile application updates directly to users' devices without waiting for app store approvals.
 It provides the backend infrastructure necessary for the `react-native-code-push` client SDK (and potentially other CodePush-compatible SDKs) to check for and download updates.

 The system comprises: